stephanemoore/archives/objc/pitfalls/singleton-class-derivation.md

 ```

-If sharedInstance is first invoked on the class DerivedSingleton then the shared instance
+If +sharedInstance is first invoked on the class DerivedSingleton then the shared instance
-will be of type DerivedSingleton and the superclass's implementation of performImportantOperation
+will be of type DerivedSingleton and the superclass's implementation of -performImportantOperation
 will not be called.

 Consider this alternative singleton implementation: